 Should I Pay Off My Mortgage Early?
 Pros And Cons

 Many financial planners have clients that ask, “Should I focus on paying off my mortgage early?”
-The reason that many clients give for hanging on to their mortgage and just making the monthly payment for thirty years is that they need the mortgage interest deduction that they can write off on their income taxes (unfortunately, these tax writeoffs are no longer beneficial – check out this related article).
+The reason many people hang on to their mortgage and make the monthly payment for thirty years is they think they need the mortgage interest deduction as a write-off (unfortunately, these tax writeoffs are no longer beneficial – check out this related article).

 The other reason they give is that they cannot possibly squeeze another dime out of their budget to pay it off early, even if they wanted to.
 If you think about it, these “reasons” are actually excuses.
 Mathematically, wouldn’t you be better off with no mortgage rather than a tax write-off of the interest-only?
 The more years you pay, the less interest there is, so the smaller your deduction.

-Also, EVERYONE, including me, can wring a few extra dollars out of their budget, and every little bit helps.
+Also, EVERYONE, including me, can squeeze a few extra dollars out of their budget, and every little bit helps.

-When wondering if you should pay off your mortgage early, just know that the answer is a resounding “YES!”
-First, the more debt that you have, the more risk you have.
 Suppose you lost your job.
-You would first worry that you could not pay the mortgage, right?
+You would first worry you could not pay the mortgage, right?
 If you had no mortgage, you would be in a much better position for years to come.